Jun-Lizst/leo1234jv4/content/resource/structure_bio.md

 1. **Cryo-EM microscopy**
-    - [300 kV Titan Krios](https://www.thermofisher.com/cz/en/home/electron-microscopy/products/transmission-electron-microscopes/krios-cryo-tem/features.html): The Titan Krios G4 from Thermo Fisher Scientific is a 300 kV transmission electron microscope (TEM) with a three-condenser lens system.
+    - [300 kV Titan Krios](https://www.thermofisher.com/cz/en/home/electron-microscopy/products/transmission-electron-microscopes/krios-cryo-tem/features.html): The Titan **Krios G4** from Thermo Fisher Scientific is a 300 kV transmission electron microscope (TEM) with a three-condenser lens system.
 It features the latest technology for high-end single-particle and tomography data acquisition including a cold field emission gun (C-FEG), SelectrisX energy filter, Falcon 4 electron counting camera and volta phase plate.
     - [200 kV](): The cryo-grids were initially screened at a nominal magnification of ×92,000 in an 200 kV microscope.
        - **Glacios**: The Glacios from Thermo Fisher Scientific is a 200 kV transmission electron microscope with a two-condenser lens system.
-       - **Talos Arctica**: FEI [Talos Arctica microscope (200 kV)](https://documents.thermofisher.com/TFS-Assets/MSD/Datasheets/DS0189-EN-11-2019-Thermo-Scientific-Talos-Arctica-WEB.pdf), equipped with an FEI Ceta camera.
+       - **Talos Arctica**: FEI [Talos Arctica microscope (200 kV)](https://documents.thermofisher.com/TFS-Assets/MSD/Datasheets/DS0189-EN-11-2019-Thermo-Scientific-Talos-Arctica-WEB.pdf), equipped with an FEI Ceta camera. [[Talos L120C manual, PDF](https://bioem.shanghaitech.edu.cn/_upload/article/files/79/11/d357319b47e584a520a8bbd06351/b83e470e-0a1b-4f87-a897-ea30e42efe93.pdf) | [Tutorial video](https://bioem.shanghaitech.edu.cn/_upload/article/videos/63/19/77aa69a04eca8fbc00f84f182337/b0817747-7020-4f37-80a3-d94cd4ed4365-B.mp4) | [Instruction for Arctica screening, UCSF](https://emcore.ucsf.edu/content/instructions-arctica-screening)]
+    - [40kV-120kV]: [FEI Tecnai T12](https://emcore.ucsf.edu/fei-t12) is mainly used for simple screening and data collection of negatively-stained samples.
+It's also used for cryo-EM training and screening of vitrified grids.
+       - FEI T12 (FEI Tecnai T12 Transmission Electron Microscope) operates at 120kV with a LaB6 filament and is equipped with a Gatan UltraScan 895 4k CCD.

 ### **| Sample preparation**
 1. **Methods to improve particle behavior**